 The Foundation provides educational and leadership grants annually to the Alpha Omicron Pi Fraternity to provide opportunities for members to gain important leadership skills, enhance personal strengths and stress the importance of today’s women serving as positive role models for future AOIIs.
 These grants, supported through contributions to our unrestricted Loyalty Fund and investment income from the Endowment Fund, also ensure that each member has an exceptional membership experience.
 Grants to the Fraternity for the 2015-2016 fiscal year totaled $145,000 and include full or partial support for: Educational Leadership Consultants (ELC) program and training, Leadership Academy 2017 grants and programming, Fulfilling the Promise: Adviser & Online Training, Training Ambassadors program, Fraternity/Arthritis Foundation partnership, preservation of archives and technology, and Convention 2017 planning.

 Merit-based academic scholarships are awarded to AOII undergraduate, graduate and returning alumnae members each year.
 Thanks to contributions from Alpha Omicron Pi alumnae chapters, collegiate chapters, members and friends, the Foundation awarded $230,050 to 114 deserving undergraduate and graduate students for the 2017-2018 academic year.
+(Please know that all awards for the 2017-2018 academic year have already been awarded.)
 There are numerous named scholarships with specific criteria and all eligible applicants will also be considered for Diamond Jubilee Scholarships, which are awarded to sisters who exhibit academic excellence and dedication to serving the community and AOII.
 Applications will open for 2018-2019 academic scholarships on November 1, 2017.
-Email Sydney Talley for more information regarding applications.
+If you’re interested in applying for a 2018-2019 academic scholarship, check out our Quick-Start Guide for basic information, as well as our Application Instructions Guide for more detailed information about the entire process.
+Email Sydney Talley with questions regarding applications.
 If you are interested in establishing a scholarship, email Jana Adkins.
-For a look at our scholarship program as a whole, download our Scholarship FAQ.

 The Foundation offers multiple leadership development scholarships in order for our members to have additional opportunities to strengthen their leadership and life skills.
 Opportunities are available for financial assistance for the annual Undergraduate Interfraternity Institute (UIFI) as well as educational events hosted by Alpha Omicron Pi Fraternity: Leadership Institute and Leadership Academy.
 In 2016, a total of $2,495 was awarded to deserving applicants for these opportunities.
 Because of the vast amount of education these recipients receive, the expectation is that they will take that knowledge back to their chapter and implement positive change for the benefit of each of its members.
 Please email Sydney Talley for more information and to inquire about applications.

-The Foundation awards Ruby Fund grants to AOII members (senior collegiate or alumnae members) who are in dire need of financial assistance.
+The Foundation awards Ruby Fund grants to initiated senior collegiate members (within their last year of schooling) and alumnae members who are in dire need of financial assistance.
 Assistance has been awarded for members suffering from illnesses, homes destructed by natural disasters, loss of job and other forms of dire need.
 All requests and awards remain confidential and are handled by the Foundation’s Ruby Fund Committee.
 Please note the Ruby Fund does not provide assistance for AOII Fraternity dues (chapter or international), social fees or chapter housing obligations.
-If you or a fellow sister is in dire need of assistance due to an unforeseen circumstance or illness, please email Sydney Talley to determine eligibility and receive an application.
+If you or a fellow sister is in dire need of assistance due to an unforeseen circumstance or illness, please email us to determine eligibility.